Intra-Cellular Therapies, Inc. (NASDAQ:ITCI) Insider Suresh K. Durgam Sells 4,046 Shares

-Intra-Cellular Therapies, Inc. (NASDAQ:ITCI – Get Rating) insider Suresh K. Durgam sold 4,046 shares of Intra-Cellular Therapies stock in a transaction that occurred on Thursday, February 24th.
-The shares were sold at an average price of $52.27, for a total transaction of $211,484.42.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Intra-Cellular Therapies, Inc. (NASDAQ:ITCI – Get Rating) insider Suresh K. Durgam sold 4,046 shares of the firm’s stock in a transaction dated Thursday, February 24th.
+The stock was sold at an average price of $52.27, for a total transaction of $211,484.42.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.

 Intra-Cellular Therapies Company Profile (Get Rating)